Recognizing Abnormal Stress and Anxiety in Dogs

 Phobia - When Your Dog Always “Loses It” in Certain Situations or When It Sees a Certain Object

-Persistent, excessive fear of a specific stimuli (trigger), left unaddressed, can lead to phobias.
+Persistent, excessive fear of a specific stimulus (trigger), left unaddressed, can lead to phobias.
 In other words, if you know your dog is terribly fearful of something but they keep getting scared by it, and they are exposed to that same thing over and over, their fear can develop into an extreme reaction.

-• Insects if dogs have received painful bites or stings from them
+• Insects: if dogs have received painful bites or stings from them

-• Humans, often men or certain apparel, that they associate with a traumatic situation
+• Humans: often men or certain apparel, that they associate with a traumatic situation

-• Blood draws or injections at the veterinarian if they are associated with painful moments in the dog’s memory
+• Blood draws or injections at the veterinarian: if they are associated with painful moments in the dog’s memory

 If your dog is exposed to the trigger, they have a phobia to again and again without intervention from you in the form of reassurance, behavior modification, counter-conditioning, or desensitization, they may become constantly anxious.